 This is a syndrome that affects muscles as well the surrounding soft tissues and can be responsible for the unexplained feeling of muscle pain you experience for no specific reason.

 Closely related to this is another disorder called chronic fatigue syndrome.
-Both fibromyalgia and chronic fatigue syndrome are highly debilitating because of the severe fatigue they cause and this can totally interfere with a person’s lifestyle.
+Both fibromyalgia and chronic fatigue syndrome can be highly debilitating because of the fatigue they cause and this can interfere with a person’s lifestyle.

 Chronic pain in the muscles or muscle spasm